 Barry Munro, NASCIC Treasurer, and Rob Wudlick, NASCIC Delegate, addressed the third of three questions for our session: What is the appropriate balance between investments for acute and chronic SCI therapies?
 Where is that balance now and why?
 How can we shift it?
 The underlying topic is of balance.
 There is a presumption and perception that the majority of research focuses on acute SCI rather than chronic.
-We are still lacking the hard data to confirm this presumption and perception, including data from the NIH regarding what is funded.
-At this point, the community, who are also the tax payers, includes people who have this presumption and perception.
-The results from the survey reflect this, where over half of the respondents agree or strongly agree that research focuses on acute injuries, as well as represents a low level of research for chronic injuries.
-We do know that between the 1980's and now there has been significant investment of time and money in neuroprotection, both on the basic science side and in clinical trials, with over 20 trials having been conducted in this period.
-How many approved products have resulted from this investment?
-None.
+We are still lacking the hard data to confirm this presumption and perception.

-Current research focuses too much on acute injuries [within 1-week post-injury]
+including Current research focuses too much on acute injuries [within 1-week post-injury]